-the ratio between discounted total benefits and costs, and shows the extent to Benefit Cost Ratio which project benefits exceed costs something that has worth, quality or importance to humans and is realized by Direct (wetland) benefit individuals actively using a wetland (e.g. for recreation, or pasture production).
-This corresponds broadly to the Millennium Assessment description of provisioning andcultural services the benefits that people obtain from ecosystems, including provisioning services Ecosystem services such as food and water, regulating services such as flood control, cultural services such as recreational benefits and supporting services, such as nutrient cycling that maintain the conditions for life on earth something that has worth, quality or importance to humans but does not require Indirect (wetland) benefit active use of wetlands by individuals in order for the benefits to be realized.
+Benefit Cost Ratio the ratio between discounted total benefits and costs, and shows the extent to which project benefits exceed costs Direct (wetland) benefit something that has worth, quality or importance to humans and is realized by individuals actively using a wetland (e.g. for recreation, or pasture production).
+This corresponds broadly to the Millennium Assessment description of provisioning andcultural services Ecosystem services the benefits that people obtain from ecosystems, including provisioning services such as food and water, regulating services such as flood control, cultural services such as recreational benefits and supporting services, such as nutrient cycling that maintain the conditions for life on earth Indirect (wetland) benefit something that has worth, quality or importance to humans but does not require active use of wetlands by individuals in order for the benefits to be realized.
 Instead, the wider public benefits indirectly from the service that wetlands provide (e.g. purification of water).
-This category of benefits corresponds broadly with the the discount rate at which a project's Net Present Value becomes zero Internal Rate of Return the capabilities, assets (stores, resources, claims and access) and activities Livelihood required for a means of living.
+This category of benefits corresponds broadly with the Millennium Assessment of regulating and supporting services Internal Rate of Return the discount rate at which a project's Net Present Value becomes zero Livelihood the capabilities, assets (stores, resources, claims and access) and activities required for a means of living.
 A livelihood issustainable which can cope with and recover from stress and shocks, maintain or enhance its capabilities and assets, and provide sustainable livelihood opportunities for the next generation; and which contributes net benefits to other livelihoods at the local and global levels in the long and short term.
+Net Present Value the sum of discounted net benefits (i.e. benefits minus costs), and shows whether a project generates more benefits than it incurs costs.
+Opportunity cost the value of that which must be given up to acquire or achieve something Provisioning services ecosystem services, including food (for human and livestock use), fiber (e.g. for construction and crafts) and water, which are derived by consumptive use Rehabilitation (wetland) the process of assisting in the recovery of a wetland that has been degraded or of maintaining a wetland that is in the process of degrading so as to improve the wetland's capacity for providing services to society Valuation (economic) the attempt to assign quantitative values to the goods and services provided by environmental resources.
+This includes goods and services that have a market value as well as those that are not privately owned and traded in the market